Los Angeles Prescription Denial Lawyer

 Reasons for Prescription Drug Denials

 Health insurance companies are notorious for caring more about their financial health than the physical and mental health of the individuals and families they insure.
 One of the ways they accomplish this goal is by looking for different reasons to deny a claim.
+In a 2023 KFF survey of consumer experiences with health insurance over the past year, 23% of insured adults claimed their health insurance didn’t cover a necessary prescription drug or charged a high copay.
 When a prescription drug is denied by a health insurance company, it may be for one of several reasons.

 Not Enough Evidence to Support Need